leeoniya/uPlot/docs/investigations/minimal-axis-ranging-plan.md

 - The range is omitted, a supported `Range.Config`, or a partial range array.

 A supported `Range.Config` can contain the top-level `zeroIf` threshold and per-side `pad`, `soft`, and `hard` values.
-A configuration with an explicit `flat` policy uses the ordinary path.
+A configuration with a non-null `flat` value uses the ordinary path.
+Null or undefined range options use their defaults.

 A partial range array uses hard-plus-soft normalization.
 For example, `[0, null]` fixes the lower endpoint and automatically ranges the upper endpoint.